Tony O'Reilly: Queen's University Belfast

-The new library currently under construction at Queen's University of Belfast was to be named the Sir Anthony O'Reilly Library, in recognition of support for the University, including a pledge of £4 million (of a £44 Million cost for the library), £2 Million from his personal charity, The O'Reilly Foundation and £2 Million from Independent News and Media / The Belfast Telegraph and the Ireland Funds.
-The new library will now be known as either "The New Library" or "The Library at Queen's" after a request by O'Reilly in April 2009.
+A new library at Queen's University of Belfast was, as of 2008, to be named the Sir Anthony O'Reilly Library, in recognition of support for the University, including a pledge of £4 million (of a £44 million cost for the library), £2 million from his personal charity, The O'Reilly Foundation and £2 million from Independent News and Media / The Belfast Telegraph and the Ireland Funds.
+However, following a request by O'Reilly in April 2009, the library was proposed to be known as either "The New Library" or "The Library at Queen's".

 The Ireland Funds

-The American Ireland Fund, now the central entity in The Ireland Funds, was established in Boston by O'Reilly and his friend, Pittsburgh businessman Dan Rooney, in 1976, and for many years this and later similar initiatives in other countries, took up a considerable amount of his time.
-The funds, now a network with more than ten national entities, have raised over $600 million to date.
-O'Reilly is the Chairman.
-Rooney became US Ambassador to Ireland in July 2009.
+The American Ireland Fund, the central entity in The Ireland Funds, was established in Boston by O'Reilly and his friend, Pittsburgh businessman Dan Rooney, in 1976, and for many years this and later similar initiatives in other countries, took up a considerable amount of his time.
+The funds, representing a network with more than ten national entities, had raised over $600 million to date.
+O'Reilly was the chairman.